1,350

 £

-An Autism assessment for children can offer several benefits, such as helping others understand their unique differences, providing a sense of belonging, offering educational accommodations, and family life and mental health.
+An ADHD assessment for children can offer several benefits, such as helping others understand their unique differences, providing a sense of belonging, offering educational accommodations, and supporting family life and mental health.

 What is ADHD?